+In the aforementioned climate models, many small-scale atmospheric processes have significant impacts on large-scale climate states.
+Processes such as precipitation formation, radiative balance, and convection, occur at scales smaller than the spatial resolution explicitly resolved by climate models, though very high resolution regional climate models are able to resolve or partially resolve some of these processes (e.g., convection).
+These processes must be represented by parameterizations that include parameters whose uncertainty are often high because: 1) there are insufficient observations with which to constrain the parameters, 2) a single parameter is inadequate to represent the different ways a process behaves across the globe, and/or 3) there is incomplete understanding of the physical process (Hourdin et al., 2013).
+Many studies have demonstrated the importance of considering parameterization uncertainty in the simulation of present and future climates by perturbing single and multiple model parameters within plausible parameter ranges usually established by expert judgment (e.g., Murphy et al., 2004; Stainforth et al., 2005; Sanderson et al., 2008a, b, 2010, 2011; Collins et al., 2011; Bellprat et al., 2012a,b, 2016).
+These studies have argued for careful tuning of models not only to reduce model parameter uncertainties by selecting parameter values that result in a better match between model simulation results with observations, but also to better understand relationships among physical processes within the climate system via systematic experiments that alter individual parameter values or combinations thereof, in order to assess model responses to perturbing parameters.

 Older generation Hadley Centre coupled models (HadCM2 and HadCM3), and atmospherere-only global (HadAM) and regional (HadRM) models have been used in numerous attribution studies (e.g., Tett et al., 1996; Stott et al., 2004; Otto et al., 2012; Rupp et al., 2017a; van Oldenborgh et al., 2016; Schaller et al., 2016; van Oldenborgh et al., 2017; Uhe et al., 2018), and the same models have been used for future projections (e.g., Rupp and Li, 2017; Rupp et al., 2017b; Guillod et al., 2018).
 These model families exhibit warm and dry biases during JJA over continental midlatitudes, biases that have persisted over model generations and enhancements (e.g., Massey et al., 2015; Li et al., 2015; Guillod et al., 2017).
 The more recent generations of Hadley Centre models – HadGEMx (HadGEM1, Johns et al, 2016; HadGEM2, Collins et al., 2008 ) also have the same biases to some extent.